hotwired/turbo-site/_source/handbook/04_frames.md

 ## Lazy-Loading Frames

 Frames that aren't visible when the page is first loaded can be marked with `loading="lazy"` such that they don't start loading until they become visible.
-This works exactly like the `lazy=true` attribute on `img`.
+This works exactly like the `loading="lazy"` attribute on `img`.
 It's a great way to delay loading of frames that sit inside `summary`/`detail` pairs or modals or anything else that starts out hidden and is then revealed.

 ## Cache Benefits to Loading Frames